 Stories & News

-With the 2024 vintage, the Gewürztraminer "Concerto Grosso" from the UGA "Tramin-Söll" by Elena Walch makes its debut:
+With the 2024 vintage, Elena Walch's Gewürztraminer "Concerto Grosso" makes its debut with the additional geographic unit "Tramin-Söll"

-The new Additional Geographical Units (UGA), introduced with the 2024 vintage, highlight the significance of the wine village of Tramin and the Gewürztraminer grape, marked by the launch of Elena Walch’s "Concerto Grosso" wine, bearing the designation “Tramin-Söll”.
+The new additional geographical units (UGA), introduced with the 2024 vintage, highlight the significance of the wine village of Tramin and the Gewürztraminer grape.
+Elena Walch’s Gewürztraminer "Concerto Grosso" steps in the spotlight, bearing the newly introduced designation “Tramin-Söll”.

-Following the official approval of the Additional Geographical Units (UGA) in November 2024, the historic village of Tramin – the beating heart of South Tyrolean viticulture – receives significant recognition through the establishment of UGAs specifically for the Gewürztraminer grape: Tramin-Söll, Tramin-St. Jakob, Tramin-Plon, and Tramin-Rungg.
-These new zones strengthen the deep-rooted and identity-shaping connection between this iconic aromatic grape variety and its place of origin.
-Labels may now indicate the exact zone of origin next to the Alto Adige DOC designation, providing consumers with clearer insight into the wine’s provenance.
+Following the official approval of the additional geographical units (UGA) in November 2024, the historic wine village of Tramin – the heart of South Tyrolean viticulture – receives significant recognition through the introduction of UGAs specifically for the Gewürztraminer grape: Tramin-Söll, Tramin-St. Jakob, Tramin-Plon, and Tramin-Rungg.
+These new subzones strengthen the deep-rooted and identity-shaping connection between this iconic aromatic grape variety and the village of Tramin, the very place that lent Gewürztraminer its name.
+Labels may now indicate the exact zone of origin next to the Alto Adige DOC designation, providing wine lovers with clearer insight into the wine’s provenance.
 The new UGAs offer a strategic opportunity to enhance the recognition and international visibility of wines from Tramin.

 “Gewürztraminer is one of the oldest grape varieties in Europe, and its historical name is directly linked to Tramin – a connection even celebrated by figures like Goethe.
 The new UGAs in Tramin formally confirm and protect this cultural and viticultural heritage, fostering greater appreciation of the terroir and clearer qualitative distinction on an international level,” explains Julia Walch.